SF-WDI-LABS/js-data-types/README.md

 *After this workshop, developers will be able to:*

 - Identify JavaScript data types.
-- Declare variables in the Chrome developer tools.
+- Give examples of commonly-used JavaScript operations.
+- Explain 4 ways to create variables with `var`, `let`, `const`, or no reserved word.
 - Get and set the values of variables.
 - Differentiate between primitive and reference values.
-- Explain constants as a special kind of variable.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

 - Open the Chrome developer tools (for example, with Command Option J).
+- Create variables in the Chrome developer tools using `var`.
 - Use JavaScript to perform basic arithmetic operations in the developer tools.

 ## Primitives